HL7/VhDir/pages/_includes/accessibility-summary.md

 #### Complete Summary of the Mandatory Requirements

-1. One type of accessibility option in `accessibility.type`
-1. The string in `accessibility.description` should only be used to provide additional information about the selected type
+Accessibility requires a coded or text value indicating the type of accessibility options offered.